sonamsingh11/angular-task/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:8888/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+## Available routes:
+home page (default route: `/`) user profile page (route: `/profile`)

+# Assignment details

-## Further help
+## Instructions:

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Fork this repo and complete the following tasks. *Please do not spend more than 2 hours on this project.* If you only finish one task in that time, that is ok.
+Please submit a pull request with your work once finished.

+### Task #1

+The user profile page is currently static with dummy data.
+Use the public API at [Random User Generator](https://randomuser.me/) to create a service to pull in a random user and populate the profile page.
+You should replace the following data points:

+* First and Last Name
+* Profile picture
+* Phone number, including cell
+* City and State
+* Email address
+* Date of Birth

+### Task #2

+Create a new page, a profile list.
+Pull in 10 random profiles to populate this list, and make each profile list item clickable, sending the user to a user details page with that user data.